When to Stop Taking a Prenatal Multivitamin and Start Taking a Postnatal

 It's a big reason why we developed Essential Protein Pregnancy & Postpartum for this life stage specifically—and added choline for good measure.*

-When women hit the six month mark after birth and are no longer lactating,a regular multivitamin, like Essential for Women, should help support nutrient needs.
-For those who are still breastfeeding, stick with a postnatal multivitamin.
+Once people hit the six month mark after birth and are no longer lactating, a regular multivitamin, like Essential for Women, should help support nutrient needs.
+For those who are still breastfeeding, we suggest sticking with a postnatal multivitamin.
 Pretty simple, right?*

-And as always, check with your physician if you have any specific questions about supporting your nutrient needs during this important time.
-New moms—you got this.
+And as always, check with your physician if you have any specific questions about supporting nutrient needs during this important time.
+New parents—you got this.

 †As a health company that adheres to standardized nutrition research—which is often reliant on assigned sex at birth—we face some unique challenges regarding our gender-specific messaging.
 Our decision to use gendered terms is, unfortunately, a result of these limitations in nutrition research.
 In cases where complying with the binary distinction is necessary for scientific accuracy purposes, we want to make it very clear that we recognize a person’s gender identity might differ from their assigned sex.